LEskargot/portfolio/content/authors/admin/_index.md

 - Visitors
 ---

-Ludovico Cobuccio is a Medical Doctor with a specialisation in General Internal Medicine and expertise in Tropical Medicine and Digital Health Interventions.
-His research interests include Clinical Decision Support Algorithms, Tropical Infectious Diseases and Global Health.
-He is the clinical coordinator for Dynamic RW, which aims at the implementation of Dynamic clinical decision support algorithms to manage sick children in primary health care settings in Rwanda.
+Ludovico Cobuccio is a Medical Doctor with a specialisation in General Internal Medicine and expertise in Clinical Infectious Disease, Tropical and Travel Medicine and Digital Health Interventions.
+His research interests include Clinical Decision Support Algorithms for Antibiotic Stewardship and fever management.